 Evaluating water conservation policy in California

-Over the past two years, California required urban water districts to aim to conserve 20 percent of their water resources, compared to a 2013 baseline.
+During the most recent drought, California required urban water districts to aim to conserve 20 percent of their water resources, compared to a 2013 baseline.
 While some districts were very successful, saving up to 50 percent, others failed to meet the target.
 What explains variation in California urban water district’s water conservation success?
-The goal of this project is to examine how variation in policy—pricing, messaging, penalties—and drought severity affected water conservation across districts.
-The analysis involves 1) comparing across water districts to explain the relationship between policy variation and water conservation success and 2) looking within districts to examine how policy changes over time in a given district can explain conservation change in that district.
+The goal of this project was to examine how variation in policy—pricing, messaging, penalties—and drought severity affected water conservation across districts.
+The analysis involved 1) comparing across water districts to explain the relationship between policy variation and water conservation success and 2) looking within districts to examine how policy changes over time in a given district can explained conservation change in that district.

 Assistant Professor, Department of Political Science